simiyo/my-first-gh-repo/README.md

 You can use visual Studio Code to direcly stage (>git add) and push (>git push) your changes from local repo to GitHub.

-For you to commit from staging to master branch locally, you need to use cmd (>git commit -m "<Add your comments in>").
-Interestingly enough if you type (>git commit -a) in cmd; you get a new file that pops up in Visual Studio to us to add your comments.
-Note that you will need to close this file in vidual studio before being able to complete the commit.
+For you to commit from staging to master branch locally, you need to use cmd (>git commit -m "Add your comments in").

+Interestingly enough if you type (>git commit -a) in cmd; you get a new file that pops up in Visual Studio Code so you can add your comments.
+Note that you the command forces Visual Studio Code application to run; you will need to add your comments in and then close the comments file in Visual Studio Code before being able to complete the commit.